 “I am thrilled to join Project Sunshine at a time of growth,” said Tim Lemberger.
 “Project Sunshine has a proven model with a huge impact, and I look forward to joining the team to ensure the work is promoted and communicated in the best possible way.
 I am extremely enthusiastic about the valuable work that Project Sunshine does to provide hope and joy to children and their families.”

 Project Sunshine’s Executive Director, Whitney Namm Pollack, says about Tim Lemberger, “Tim is a strategic thinker and communicator who will help us raise our brand awareness so that our recognition level matches our achievements.”

 About Project Sunshine

 Project Sunshine is a New York City headquartered organization that addresses the psychosocial and developmental needs of pediatric patients and their families.
-Over 18,000 trained volunteers bring evidence-based, immersive programming to more than 150,000 children facing medical challenges and their families in 175 cities across the United States and in four international locations: Canada, China, Israel, and Kenya.
+Over 18,000 trained volunteers bring evidence-based, immersive programming to more than 150,000 children facing medical challenges and their families in 175 cities across the United States and in three international locations: Canada, Israel, and Kenya.